yubren/hello-world/README.md

 # hello-world
 just love github
-This is a try for me with github.
+This is a try to me with github.